Adding overlaying text “boxes”/markup to Stata figures/graphs

 Making a scatterplot with R squared and percent coefficient of variation in Stata

-The below code outputs this figure.
+The below code outputs a scatterplot with R-squared and %CV.
 I grabbed the %CV-from-a-regression code from Mehmet Mehmetoglu’s CV program.
 (Type –ssc install cv– to grab that one.
 It’s not needed for below.)
 By the way, you might also be interested in how to make a related Bland-Altman plot here.

 Here’s the code: